 Another well-known method for paying off credit card debt is the debt snowball method.
 With the snowball method, you focus on paying down the card with the smallest balance first, regardless of the interest rate.
 Continue to make at least the minimum payment due on your other accounts until the first account is paid off.
 Once the balance is zero, move on to the account with the next smallest balance, and so on.
 With each account that is paid off, you can add the amount you were putting towards that debt each month to the next account in line.

-Although the snowball method may not be the most efficient financially, it can make the most sense phycologically.
+Although the snowball method may not be the most efficient financially, it can make the most sense psychologically.
 For some, paying off accounts more rapidly helps build momentum and provide the motivation to keep at it.
 The hard part can be resisting the temptation to use the cards you've paid off—but it's critical to making the process worth it.

 Keeping Your Credit Cards Open Is Best for Scores